mmichelli/node-livereload/README.md

 </head>
 ```

-When `/User/Workspace/test/css/style.css` modified, the stylesheet will be reload.
+When `/User/Workspace/test/css/style.css` is modified, the stylesheet will be reload.

 # Command-line Options